chambies2015/OmniTrackr/README.md

 ## Export/Import Functionality

-MediaNest now includes powerful export/import capabilities:
+OmniTrackr now includes powerful export/import capabilities:

 ### Exporting Data
 - Click the **"Export Data"** button in either the Movies or TV Shows tab
 - Your entire collection will be downloaded as a JSON file with timestamp
 - The export includes all metadata: titles, directors, years, ratings, reviews, watched status, and poster URLs
-- Export files are named `medianest-export-YYYY-MM-DD.json`
+- Export files are named `omnitrackr-export-YYYY-MM-DD.json`

 ### Importing Data
 - Click the **"Import Data"** button in either tab to select a JSON file